The Missing Word template enables an immersive learning experience. Here's how it's effective.

 The words input in the Word field don’t have to be words included in the Title field.
 Because of this, decoy words can be configured to add an extra challenge to the question.

 While Missing Word may seem like a simple template, don’t be confused by the ease of configuration.
-It has a variety of applications, and is a staple Interactive template, seeing a lot of use in a variety of the custom microlessons made in EdApp’s rapid authoring tool.
+It has a variety of applications, and is a staple Interactive template, seeing a lot of use in a variety of the custom microlessons made in EdApp’s rapid creator tool.

 Read on to cover three different uses of the Missing Word template.